RuanCrysthian/poll_system/README.md

 - `POST /api/v1/users` - Create a new user with profile image
 - `GET /api/v1/users` - List all users

+### Polls
+- `POST /api/v1/polls` - Create a new poll with options and scheduling
+- `GET /api/v1/polls` - List all polls

 ### Votes
 - `POST /api/v1/votes` - Submit a vote (asynchronous processing)
 - `GET /api/v1/votes` - List all votes